Takosaga/Takosaga/README.md

 ---

 ### [Detecting Suspicious TikTok Content Creators](https://github.com/Takosaga/fall_24/tree/main/machine_learning_and_predictive_analytics/detecting_suspicious_tiktok_content_creators)

+Challenge: There is a dataset with a variety of TikTok content creators and thier properties of thier videos, is it possible to see what shared attributes banned/warned creators have?
+Results: The best performing and interpretable model I created was a decision tree, but was did not achieve satisfactory results to be deployed.
+Possible to use deep learning models and apply XAI to have an interpretable model to have better results.

 Developed interpretable machine learning models to identify suspicious users based on behavior patterns.

 * Created and optimized Logistic Regression and Decision Tree models.